Skip to content

 Note

-Recce Cloud is currently in private alpha and scheduled for general availability later this year.
+Recce Cloud is currently in private alpha and scheduled for general availability soon.
 Sign up to the Recce newsletter to be notified, or email product@datarecce.io to join our design partnership program for early access.

-2. Clone the Jaffle Shop dbt data project
+2. Clone the Jaffle Shop DuckDB dbt data project:

 git clone git@github.com:dbt-labs/jaffle_shop_duckdb.git